 Leaning against the guardrail, memories stirred in me, resurrecting the thrill that used to sweep from my scalp to my toes when crossing Puget Sound during the years I spent in Washington.
 My life has been a series of journeys.
 As one ends, another begins.
 This particular journey would be a short one; I’d come to Martha’s Vineyard Institute of Creative Writing hoping to find a writing sanctuary, a place that gave birth to stories and buried alive the THOU SHALT NOT rules of literature.

-It was an award for Samuel’s Wife, a short story, that led me to the conference.
-The story had recently been accepted in its entirety of 4,199 words for publication by EXIT 271, The Georgia Resource and would be published in August 2017.
+It was an award for Samuel’s Wife, an unpublished short story, that led me to the conference.
 Because I didn’t have enough time to write another story, I reached for Samuel’s Wife.
 In order to meet the 3,000-word limit in the MVICW fiction writing competition, I’d need to slice more than 1,000 words from the story.

 As the deadline approached, I snipped here, snipped there, threaded the remaining words, and read the changed text aloud, repeating the process again and again.
 Needing every permissible syllable to give my story a heartbeat in a cropped format, I submitted exactly 3,000 words, expecting to hear not a peep from MVICW.
 I’d add the inevitable loss to my collection of rejections.